mgifford/drupal-security/src/server.rst

 of protection.
 You can request that the password not be sent using the same medium so it will be difficult to intercept.
 Minimally passwords can be sent in a separate email, but this provides only a slightly more obscure means to stop this information from being intercepted.
+Ideally credentials would be sent with a tool similar to NoteShred_ which can delete a password after it is viewed without leaving an email archive of the information.

 Most web hosts send all of the credentials together, therefore, the first step after getting access is to log in and change the root password.
 Unencrypted